frephs/IS24-AM21/documentation_wip/network_protocol.md

     Server -) Client in the game view: PlayerGameJoinMessage end
-    Note over Client,Server: The player in now in the game view loop every 2 seconds until all players are in the game Client ->> Server : GetGameStatusMessage
+    Note over Client,Server: The player in now in the game view Client ->> Server : GetGameStatusMessage
     alt Not all players are in the game
-            Server --) Client: GameStatusMessage (GAME_INIT)
+        Note left of Server: No response
     else All players are in the game
         Server -) Client: GameStatusMessage (GAME_START)
-        end
     end

 ```